Storm Information

 If You Lose Power

 • Call 1-888-LIGHTSS (1-888-544-4877) to report outages immediately, or report online or via text messaging.
-Our Customer Care Centers will be fully staffed.
+Our call centers will be fully staffed.
 The more people who call, the faster we can pinpoint the location where crews must be sent for repairs.

 • Immediately report downed wires to 888-544-4877 or your local police or fire department.
 Never go near a downed power line, even if you think it's no longer carrying electricity.